-In today’s world, the smartphone is King, Queen, and all of the other pieces on the board also.
-People use these devices for everything in their life, from ordering food to checking the weather and news.
+In today’s world, the smartphone is the King, Queen, and all of the other pieces on the board.
+People use these devices for everything in their lives, from ordering food to checking the weather and news.
 Smartphones are used for work and play and their popularity is only growing.
-In fact, since 2016, the global number of smartphone users has increased from 2.5 billion to 3.8 billion.
+In fact, since 2013, the global number of smartphone users has increased from almost 2.6 billion to 4.8 billion.
 This is an increase of almost 50% in a very short period of time and with emerging markets like India and China having low smartphone penetration, the expectation is that this will only continue to increase.

 The true power behind smartphones is the apps that run on different operating systems.
 Businesses worldwide are trying to take advantage of the smartphone market for a variety of reasons.
-In some cases, it is a sales tool to better market and advertise their products and services.
-In other instances, it is a means of communicating with their clients to assist with problem and issue resolution.
-Businesses know that a mobile app is essential today if they want to stand out from the competition as that is what their clients are looking for.
+In some cases, it’s a sales tool to better market and advertise their products and services.
+In other instances, it’s a means of communicating with their clients to assist with problem and issue resolution.
+Businesses know that a mobile app is essential today if they want to stand out from the competition as that’s what their clients are looking for.

 When it comes to obtaining a mobile app, the operating system of the smartphone or device is instrumental.
 Each device is dependent and tied to a different app store where all of the apps are available for download.
-In Q1 of 2020, the Android app store known as Google Play had the most number of apps available with 2.56 million apps accessible for download.
-Apple’s app store was in lone second place with 1.85 million apps available for devices running iOS.
-The Windows and Amazon app stores were both significantly lower.
+For example, according to BankMyCell, in 2022, there were about 1.6 million apps available in the App Store with about 8.1 billion app downloads in the same period.
+At the same time, the Google Play Store had over 3.5 million apps with 27.5 billion downloads, while the Windows and Amazon app stores were both significantly lower.

 The opportunity within the mobile app space for businesses is however massive.
 Currently, revenues for paid downloads and in-app advertising globally account for close to 582 billion dollars, but this number is set to skyrocket to 935 billion US by 2023.

 When building an application, architects need to have a plan in place before they start.
-Application architecture is the underlying structure that developers work with to build an application.
-This foundation describes the tools and techniques that need to be used to ensure that the app is well designed and functioning at the highest level.
+App architecture is the underlying structure that developers work with to build an application.
+This foundation describes the tools and techniques that need to be used to ensure that the app is well-designed and functioning at the highest level.

 When building a mobile or web application, ensuring that each component performs its function is critical.
 A small problem in the creation phase of the architecture for a mobile application can have far-reaching consequences on the viability of the final product.
-Popular mobile apps understand this principle—they are built with stability and functionality in minda and demonstrate these concepts daily.
+Popular mobile apps understand this principle—they are built with stability and functionality in mind and demonstrate these concepts daily.
 Apps that fail to consider a mobile application development architecture in their planning generally do not survive for long on any of the app stores as users quickly demonstrate their dissatisfaction.
-Mobile application security architecture is another key feature of a reliable app no matter iOS, Android, or Hybrid.
-When choosing the right architecture and developing an application, try to avoid loopholes in mobile app security.
+Mobile app security architecture is another key feature of a reliable app, whether iOS, Android, or hybrid.
+When choosing a good mobile app architecture and developing the app, try to avoid loopholes in mobile app security.

 When discussing mobile application development architecture, architects look at industry-specific best practices and standards.
-Developers need to consider all types of wireless products in this analysis so that the application works with both smartphones and tablets seamlessly.
+Architecture mobile application developers need to consider all types of wireless products in this analysis so that the application works with both smartphones and tablets seamlessly.

 From a simple perspective, applications are designed with three different layers in mind.
-The data layer includes all the data utilities, service agents and data access components.
+The data layer of a mobile app architecture diagram includes all the data utilities, service agents, and data access components.
 Moving up from data, the business layer includes all of the different workflows and business entities as well as the business components themselves.
-Finally, the presentation layer is where the user-interface (UI) processes and components sit.
+Finally, the presentation layer is where the user interface (UI) processes and components sit.

-While this level of information is suitable for a high-level explanation, it is possible to drill down to gain even more insight into the underlying architecture for mobile applications.
-In this instance you need to understand your target audience and how they will be using the mobile application.
-If you are building a rich client for example, the business and data layers will sit on the mobile device.
+While this level of information is suitable for a high-level explanation, it is possible to drill down to gain even more insight into the underlying mobile application structure.
+In this instance, you need to understand your target audience and how they will be using the mobile application.
+If you are building a rich client, for example, the business and data layers will sit on the mobile device.
 Conversely, thin client mobile applications will have these two layers sitting on the server.

 Other considerations to keep in mind are the devices your mobile application will need to support.
 This includes an understanding of hardware specifications like screen size and resolution as well as underlying processing power and memory.
-Depending on your use case, your application might require a camera or GPS to function correctly which will impact your decision making.
-In all cases, design should be based around minimum requirements vs ideal solutions.
-That is, look at what you need with limited network connectivity instead of an always-connected solution as you do not always know how end-users will access and use the mobile application in the field.
+Depending on your use case, your application might require a camera or GPS to function correctly, which will impact your decision-making.
+In all cases, design should be based on minimum requirements vs. ideal solutions.
+That is, look at what you need with limited network connectivity instead of an always-connected solution, as you won’t always know how end-users will access and use the mobile application in real use cases.

 Since loopholes in mobile security can give access to confidential information and also disclose data like users’ current location, banking information, personal information, and more, it is important to incorporate security features in an app’s architecture.

-Choosing the right android mobile application architecture can be somewhat complicated as Google does not specifically recommend any specific one.
+Choosing the right Android mobile app architecture can be somewhat complicated as Google does not specifically recommend any specific one.
 This can be problematic as many older apps were designed without a specific approach or best practice in mind.
 This unfortunately tends to impact maintenance cycles and future development activities.

 However, the Clean Architecture that we discussed earlier is a good solution to this problem.
-Using this architecture, developers are not tied to a specific framework or database.
+Using this mobile application structure, developers are not tied to a specific framework or database.
 In addition, each layer is also independent while still being able to transmit information and data.

-Unlike Google, Apple did have a suggestion when it came to iOS mobile application architecture.
-They suggested the use of MVC (Model-View-Controller) architectural pattern for UIKit, although many experts believe that this is not the best solution.
+Unlike Google, Apple had a suggestion when it came to iOS mobile app architecture.
+They suggested the use of an MVC (Model-View-Controller) architectural pattern for UIKit, although many experts believe that this is not the best solution.

-Apple’s MVC documentation explains these layers for iOS mobile application architecture in detail and can give you a good theoretical understanding.
+Apple’s MVC documentation explains these layers for iOS mobile app architecture in detail and can give you a good theoretical understanding.

-When it comes to mobile application architecture, the hybrid has many proponents, but before jumping into it with both feet, the first question to be asked is what does hybrid mean?
+When it comes to mobile app architecture, hybrid has many proponents, but before jumping into it with both feet, the first question to be asked is: What does hybrid mean?
 Apple and Google both prefer developers to create applications targeted toward their OS.
-In essence, this means developers need to write two completely unique apps which are incompatible with each other.
+In essence, this means developers need to write two completely unique apps that are incompatible with each other.

-Hybrid mobile application architecture attempts to mitigate this duplication of effort by letting developers create one codebase that can be used with either OS.
-At first glance, this might seem to be the ideal solution and in the right circumstances, it is.
-While time savings are clear in respect to only one codebase for both OS’s, additional platform-specific revisions are often required so the time saving might not be as large as expected.
+Hybrid mobile application architecture attempts to mitigate this redundant effort by letting architecture mobile application developers create one codebase that can be used with either OS.
+At first glance, this might seem to be the ideal solution—and in the right circumstances, it is.
+However, while time is clearly saved in respect to only one codebase for both OS’s, additional platform-specific revisions are often required so the time saving might not be as large as expected.

 When considering the architecture for mobile applications, there are several questions that need to be asked and answered before a suitable path forward is selected.

-Whether an android mobile application architecture, a hybrid mobile application architecture or an iOS one is the path forward depends on the devices that will be used most frequently.
+Whether an Android mobile app architecture, a hybrid mobile application architecture, or an iOS one, the path forward depends on the devices that will be used most frequently.

 To understand which option is best for your mobile application, you need to understand how and where it will be used.
 If your application will always maintain a connection to the server, a thin client approach might be more suitable.

-It is important to always design and architect a solution based on the worst case scenario.
+It’s important to always design and architect a solution based on the worst-case scenario.
 In this instance consider countries or locations with slow internet.
 In this case, users will either be unable to use a thin client or will simply abandon the app in frustration.
 Here, an upfront investment into a rich client experience is the only suitable alternative.

-How menus are presented and the app itself functions has a big impact on an application’s usefulness and popularity.
+How menus are presented and how the app itself functions have a big impact on an application’s usefulness and popularity.
 There are a variety of different navigation methods that an app developer can pursue when building an application.
 These include:

 Navigation is critical in how apps are used and choosing the right option is a crucial factor on the overall user experience.